Writing From A Distance.

 Extract from Fiction: That Which Develops To Completion.

-The second extract is from the defining secretive autistic classic from my writers’ workshop period.
-The story did not originate on the page, instead it was based on a story told out loud to friends in my youth.
+This story did not originate on the page, instead it was based on a story told out loud to friends in my youth.
 The story was simpler then and had the tone of the bedtime stories I invented for my late brother when we were young.
 Then later I lived in rented rooms in many nasty old buildings and these became the inspiration for a kind of super-realism, first through a long poem that revisited one particular building and then through the influence of one flat where the floor had collapsed into the flat below a week before I had moved in and which had been hurriedly repaired.
+The story might be called a story from youth, but it also contains many features of my life that continue today.
+The making of many worlds is unavoidable in autistic people, because the mainstream world is effectively uninhabitable for them.